 Cyanide Measurements: Questions and Answers

-1. The ASTM D19 standard "Standard Practice for Sampling, Preservation, and Mitigating Interferences in Water Samples for Analysis of Cyanide" appears to conflict with the footnotes in the regulation.
+- The ASTM D19 standard, "Standard Practice for Sampling, Preservation, and Mitigating Interferences in Water Samples for Analysis of Cyanide" appears to conflict with the footnotes in the regulation.

-2. The ASTM practice allows the samples to be collected in polypropylene whereas the final rule allows only polyethylene.
+- The ASTM practice specifies that samples are collected in glass or high density polyethylene, whereas the final rule allows polyethylene, fluoropolymer, and glass.